rmcsharry/ernest-site/README.md

 ## Contributing Content

-We view this project as a perpetual work in progress that can greatly benefit from and be enriched by the knowledge, wisdom and experience of our community.

-We follow the standard Fork-and-Branch GitHub workflow.
+If you would like to contribute code to Ernest please follow the standard Fork-and-Branch GitHub workflow.
 If you're not familiar with this process, please refer to either of the following excellent guides:

 * ['Forking Projects' GitHub Guide](https://guides.github.com/activities/forking/)